tony-albanese/ci-project-4/README.md

 ## Home Page
 On the home page, a logged in user will see a list of all the books in the database.
 > As a user, I can see a list of books so that I can get inspiration as to what I want to read next.

+## Add a Book
+In the nav bar, the user can see an Add Book link if they are logged in.
+They are taken to a form where they can enter the details for a new book.
+> As a user, I can add a book from a form so that I can share my recommendation with other users.

+## Delete a Book
+Next to each book is a link for the user to delete a book.
+Upon clicking, the book is deleted and the user is redirected to the home page.
+> As a user, I can delete a book from list so that I can keep my recommendations current and germane.

 # Testing
 The testing done here is BDD testing.